-To change a habit, you must keep the old cue, and deliver the old reward, but insert a new routine (aka response) in the middle.
+To change a habit, you must keep the old cue, and deliver the old reward, but insert a new routine in the middle.

 Let’s say you have a bad habit of drinking Coke with every meal.
 Your cue is, perhaps, the Coke in the fridge or your afternoon lull.
 Your craving is the feeling of wanting a sweet, bubbly drink.
 Your routine is drinking Coke.
 Your reward is the good feeling you get from satisfying your craving.

-To replace this habit, you have to change the middle component: the routine.
+To replace this habit, what you have to do is change the middle component: the routine.
 You can now replace the routine of drinking Coke with a healthier option.
 Your cue and reward remain the same.

-Keep in mind that for the reward to be… rewarding, you need to fulfill the same craving.
-So, you shouldn’t start by replacing Coke with water.
-It just ain’t the same.
-Instead, you can start by replacing Coke with a sweetened sparkling water, and then make your way to an even healthier option.
+Keep in mind that for the reward to stay the same, you need to fulfill the craving.
+So, you should not start by replacing Coke with water.
+That clearly won’t satisfy the same craving.
+Instead, you can start by replacing Coke with flavoured sparkling water – a healthier option.

 Insight from ‘The Power of Habit’ by Charles Duhigg